cloudfoundry/docs-bosh/content/director-certs.md

 title: Director SSL Certificate Configuration
 ---

+!!! note
-<p class="note">Note: See <a href="director-certs-openssl.html">Director SSL Certificate Configuration with OpenSSL</a> if you prefer to generate certs with OpenSSL config.</p>
+    See <a href="director-certs-openssl.html">Director SSL Certificate Configuration with OpenSSL</a> if you prefer to generate certs with OpenSSL config.

 Depending on you configuration, there are up to three endpoints to be secured using SSL certificates: The Director, the UAA, and the SAML Service Provider on the UAA.

+!!! note
-<p class="note">Note: If you are using the UAA for user management, an SSL certificate is mandatory for the Director and the UAA.</p>
+    If you are using the UAA for user management, an SSL certificate is mandatory for the Director and the UAA.

+!!! note
-<p class="note">Note: Unless you are using a configuration server, your SSL certificates will be stored in the Director's database.</p>
+    Unless you are using a configuration server, your SSL certificates will be stored in the Director's database.

 ## Generate SSL certificates {: #generate }